Benign Phyllodes Tumors of the Breast

 According to the American Cancer Society, about 75% of phyllodes tumors are non-cancerous and 25% are cancerous.

-Phyllodes tumors are rare, but they are usually benign.
-They tend to grow quickly, so they’re usually felt as a lump first.
+Phyllodes tumors tend to grow quickly, so they’re usually felt as a lump first.
 It can be difficult to tell the difference between a benign phyllodes tumor and a fibroadenoma, which is the most common type of benign breast tumor.

-Learn more about phyllodes tumors of the breast.
+Learn about Cancerous Phyllodes Tumors of the Breast.